ndamle2/ndamle2/README.md

-- 👋 Hi, I’m @ndamle2
+- 👋 Hi, I’m Neil Damle
-- 👀 I’m interested in machine learning and neural networks, web development, and education
+- 👀 I’m interested in data science, machine learning and neural networks, and artificial intelligence literacy.
-- 🌱 I’m currently learning data science and cognitive science at UC San Diego
+- 🌱 I’m currently studying data science and cognitive science at UC San Diego
-- 💞️ I’m looking to collaborate on internships or research projects
 - 📫 How to reach me: https://www.linkedin.com/in/neil-damle/

 <!---